htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - HTCondor daemons that read the configuration files as root when they start up will now also read the configuration files as root when they are reconfigured.
   :jira:`314`

-- HTCondor now detects instances of multi-instance GPUs.
-These devices will be reported as individual GPUs, each named as required to access them via ``CUDA_VISIBLE_DEVICES``.
-Some of the ``-extra`` and ``-dynamic`` properties are unavailable for these devices.
-Due to driver limitations, if MIG is enabled on any GPU, HTCondor will detect all devices on the system using NVML; some ``-extra`` properties will not be reported for these systems as a result.

-  This feature does not include reporting the utilization of MIG instances.
-  :jira:`137`

 - To make the debugging logs more consistent, the slot name is always appended to the StarterLog.
 Previously, a single slot startd's